 We often think of our mouths as being fairly similar from person to person with the prime differentiator being how well we care for the teeth we have.
-This oversimplification is justified, since most of us don’t spend our day staring into the mouths of dental patients and tending to their concerns.
-To a dentist, dental hygienist or dental assistant, however, mouths are as diverse as the patients we see.
+This oversimplification is justified since most of us don’t spend our day staring into the mouths of dental patients and tending to their concerns.
+To a dentist, dental hygienist, or dental assistant, however, mouths are as diverse as the patients we see.

 Differences in the appearance of our teeth are, in fact, owing to the degree to which we care for them in many cases – but this oversimplifies the wide diversity of circumstances that can result in big differences in how our teeth look.
 We need only think of the mouths of many hockey players to appreciate the role that incidents and accidents can play in how our teeth look.
-Genetic disorders are another consideration that can have a drastic impact on the colour, shape and presentation of our teeth.
+Genetic disorders are another consideration that can have a drastic impact on the color, shape, and presentation of our teeth.
 In fact, there are too many variations to list here.

 The fact is that while cosmetic procedures are concerned with ‘looks’, the quality of life offered by improvements in dental esthetics should not be underestimated.
-The social impact of being self conscious about the appearance of our teeth can have real effects on how we feel about ourselves and on how we engage with others and express ourselves.
+The social impact of being self-conscious about the appearance of our teeth can have real effects on how we feel about ourselves and on how we engage with others and express ourselves.
 Many patients report feeling freed from chronic feelings of embarrassment when the appearance of their smile is improved.
 They no longer cover their mouths when smiling and feel free to speak, eat and engage confidently with the world!
 If you have concerns with your smile, we are the cosmetic dentists in Edmonton for you!

 Luckily, modern dentistry is on our side where it comes to improving the appearance of our smiles.
 The developments in cosmetic dentistry have evolved significantly and they continue to do so.
 Many of the cosmetic services that are commonly offered at your cosmetic dentist in Edmonton were, at one time, only available to the rich and famous!
 We would be happy to help answer your questions and review your options, but for now, here is an overview of the practice of cosmetic dentistry to help you consider the many ways that your smile could be assisted by a skilled cosmetic dentist and their team.
-A new smile and a new you is now within reach!
+A new smile and a new you are now within reach!

 Cosmetic Dentistry Fields and Types